 - One Day Tour to Constanta (the ancient city of Tomis)

 Whatever you choose we’ll be here to offer you an authentic and complete experience.
-You won’t have to worry about transportation, tickets or the times you need to reach a destination.
+You won’t have to worry about transportation, the history of the places, or the times you need to reach a destination.

 We’d love to meet you here in our favorite city.
 Come and visit Bucharest.
 We’ll be waiting for you.